-WooCommerce would also never abandon its customers, but as in the case with most free open-source platforms, the personal customer service here is quite limited.
+WooCommerce would also never abandon its customers.
+But as in the case with most free open-source platforms, the personal customer service here is quite limited.
 Unfortunately, you cannot get help through social media, email, or phone, although you can submit a web ticket.
 Via live chat, WooCommerce will immediately give the response to your request.
-But there's a reason for such restricted tech support: one of the best things concerning WooCommerce is that it’s straightforward download, use and set up.
-The installation process takes you through a simple setup wizard with hits and instructions, all you have to do is picking up your currency and tax rates, setting up a payment gateway and building the main WooCommerce pages such as your Shop, Cart, and Checkout.
+However, there's a reason for such restricted tech support: one of the best things concerning WooCommerce is that it is easy to download, use, and set up.
+The setup process takes you through a simple setup wizard with hits and instructions.
+You have to choose the currency and tax rates, set up a payment gateway, and build the main WooCommerce store pages (e.g., Shop, Cart, and Checkout).

-You will be in need of advanced customer help if you decide to equip the site with lots of non-Woo products.
-Thus you'll be prompted to make these third-party products invalid before they can provide any aid.
+You will need advanced customer help if you decide to equip the site with lots of non-Woo products.
+Thus, you'll need to make these third-party products invalid before they can provide any aid.

-Simply put, WooCommerce lets you access lots of self-help options, including:
+Simply put, WooCommerce offers you access to lots of self-help options, including: